CADSGmbH/psimpl/README.txt

   segment defined by their left and right neighbors
 * Reumann-Witkam - Shifts a strip along the polyline and removes points that fall outside
+* Opheim - a constrained version of Reumann-Witkam
 * Douglas-Peucker - A classic simplification algorithm that provides an excellent approximation of the original line
 * A variation on the Douglas-Peucker algorithm - Slower, but yields better results at lower resolutions

+Errors
+* positional error - Distance of each polyline point to its simplification

 All the algorithms have been implemented in a single standalone C++ header using an STL-style interface that operates on input and output iterators.